 Many people don’t realize that the Low FODMAP diet is a three-phase system, and they mistakenly stay in the first phase far too long.
 Not only is this unnecessarily restrictive, it also has the potential to be harmful.

-My low FODMAP diet program consists of a session for each phase, with email communication in between.
-It is designed to help reveal your individual FODMAP trigger foods, i.e., the ones that reliably lead to digestive symptoms for you.
+My low FODMAP diet program consists of a session for each phase with email communication in between.
+It is designed to help reveal your individual FODMAP trigger foods, i.e., the ones that reliably lead to digestive symptoms.
 These foods vary from person to person, and the best way to build your personal FODMAP profile is to follow a well-defined protocol.

 During this phase, you will be avoiding high FODMAP foods until your symptoms are controlled.
 This typically takes 2 to 6 weeks.